Attic Ventilation System

-Moisture is your home’s biggest enemy
+Moisture is your home’s biggest enemy and needs to handle with proper building systems

 Attic ventilation is important, yet often neglected, an issue affecting our home’s preservation.
 The building codes passed regarding attic ventilation are rarely enforced and often ignored.
 Nearly all homes in our area, both old and new, suffer from the effects of poor attic ventilation.
 In the summer, attic temperatures can soar beyond 160 degrees Fahrenheit.
 This heat